Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Who**
 - Screen reader users
-- Slow connections
+- Low bandwidth
+- Robots (e.g. search engines)

 ### **How**

-Every non-decorative image should have ALT text describing its content.
+Every non-decorative image (or illustration) should have ALT text describing its content.
 Purely decorative images should be hidden from screen readers.

-### **Do / Don't**

-- Do provide ALT text when the image adds to the understanding of the page
-- Don't add ALT text when images are decorative only
-- Do provide clear, concise ALT text to describe images
-- Don't do nothing – either provide ALT text or use ALT text = "" to avoid the file name being read out

 ### **Tips**
 - Accurately describe the image in a concise way
-- Keep the description straight forward, and avoid phrases like "an image of..."
+- Avoid phrases like "An image of..."
+- Max number of characters = 125
 - Hide decorative images from screen readers using `ALT text = ""`
 - Hide images that are already described, like a search icon inside a search button
+- Add image descriptions to the screen content (above or below the image) if coded ALT text is not possible
+- **Illustrations:** As illustrations are a strong and unique part of our brand, it's nice to explain when we're using them.
+We can start a description with "Illustration of....".
+The word "image" will still be automatically read out at the end of the description – this is fine.

 ### **Tests**